 A new volume in the Options for Teaching series, Teaching Translation, edited by Lawrence Venuti, is in development.
 You are invited to submit essay proposals for this volume through 1 May.

 PDFs of the English and foreign language editions of the MLA Job Information List (JIL) are available online.
-The October lists contain live links provided by advertisers as well as links to apply for positions that are still accepting applications through Interfolio.
-All who apply for positions from the JIL will receive Interfolio Dossier accounts at no cost.
-With an account, job seekers can submit application letters and CVs electronically for free.
+The lists contain live links provided by advertisers as well as links to apply through Interfolio for positions that are still accepting applications.
+Anyone who applies for a position from the JIL will receive an Interfolio Dossier account at no cost.
+With an account, a job seeker can submit application letters and CVs electronically for free.
 More information about the dossier service is available in the JIL section of the MLA Web site.